justinknguyen/BeatBind/README.md

     </a>
 </p>

 This app does not control your Spotify locally.
 It sends an API request over the internet to control your Spotify, so expect a slight delay.
-The delay experienced can vary depending on your environment.
+The delay experienced can vary depending on your internet speed.

 Please see [FAQ](#faq) for more information or if you encounter any issues.
 If your issue isn't listed, please create an Issue ticket.